afanasy/db3/README.md

 [![Linux Build][travis-image]][travis-url]

 ## Introduction
 Db3 replaces SQL queries in your code with simple, clean and readable calls.
-Its aim is to provide shorthand methods for basic and most used query patterns, rather than trying to cover the whole SQL specification - so some operations are not supported (you can write them in SQL directly).
+Its aim is to provide shorthand methods for basic and most used SQL patterns, rather than trying to cover the whole SQL specification.
+It may be useful for those who doesn't know or doesn't want to use SQL, but still interested in using mysql as backend db.
 Db3 is based on excellent [node-mysql](https://github.com/felixge/node-mysql) lib.
+For PHP alternative check out the [Medoo](http://medoo.in/) project.

 ## Installation
 ```